-If using flax eggs, in a small bowl combine 2 tablespoons flaxseed meal + 5 tablespoons water.
+Flax eggs: If using flax eggs, in a small bowl combine 2 tablespoons flaxseed meal + 6 tablespoons water.
 Set aside for at least 10 minutes to gel up.
 If using banana, in small bowl mash your banana as smooth as possible, set aside.

-In a medium bowl or measuring cup, combine the flour, cinnamon and baking soda.
-Slowly add in the flour, mixing well to combine scraping the bottom to make sure there are no flour clumps.
-Add in oats, mix well.
+Add dry ingredients: Add the flour, cinnamon, baking soda, and salt, mix well to combine scraping the bottom to make sure there are no flour clumps.
+Add in the oats and mix well.
 Lastly, add in chocolate chips, mix again.

 Adjust the sugar amount to suit your taste.
 These would still be great but a little less sweet using 1/2 – 2/3 cup sugar, especially if using the maple syrup.